icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    # tell python where hdf5 is
    $ export HDF5_DIR=$(brew --prefix hdf5)

-   # use python 3.11 as required by boost-python3.
+   # Esnsure you are using python 3.11 as required by brew's boost-python3.
    # (See: 'brew info boost-python3')
-   $ brew install python@3.11
-   $ brew unlink python@3.10
-   $ brew unlink python@3.11
-   $ brew link --force python@3.11
-   $ export PATH=/opt/homebrew/opt/python@3.11/libexec/bin:${PATH}
    $ python3 --version
-   Python 3.11.0
+   Python 3.11.5

-   # be sure to activate your new brew environment:  either load it explcitly or open a new Terminal!
+   # be sure you have activated your new brew environment:  either load it explcitly or open a new Terminal!
    #   'which python3' should be the new brew version.

    # create and enter virutal envionment